alexlaurence/CleanMunch/README.md

 ### Privacy Policy

 CleanMunch does not store, track, collect, process, or exchange any user data.
 CleanMunch requests for your location in order to fulfil the geolocation feature.
 Cache may be stored locally on your device.
 Celestial Interactive does not, and will not have any access to this data.

+Your precise location is not shared with Celestial Interactive.
+The app just chooses the closest location where business information is available.

+This info is kept anonymous, secure and we won’t share it with anyone.
+No other personal data relating to you will be sent to Celestial Interactive either.

+If you install this app you accept the our Terms of Use at https://alexlaurence.github.io/CleanMunch/.
+To read BBC’s Privacy Policy go to https://alexlaurence.github.io/CleanMunch/.

+If you don’t want the CleanMunch app to display geolocation information at your current location, just go to Settings>Apps>CleanMunch>Permissions>Locations, and select “off”.